ChrisMissal/chrismissal.github.io/linkedin/index.md

 Not only do I have the communication and technical skills to help organizations succeed, I also help out with several open source initiatives.
 I'm passionate about knowledge, sharing, learning, and growing as a software developer.

 ### I like connecting with people
-I'm a big believer in helping people out and introducing friends and acquintances to one another so that they might find a better job, a new friend, or their next business partner.
+I'm a big believer in helping people out and introducing friends and acquaintances to one another so that they might find a better job, a new friend, or their next business partner.
 I use LinkedIn as an address book of connections.
 I'm pretty sure that's what it's for and how I should be using it.

 ### It's fun to mess with people
 You might notice that I've been endorsed in a few odd categories.
 While I do think I'm good with Magnets (Bucky Balls), I also have a few endorsements in Squirrels.
 These tags are fun to assign to one another as a joke from time to time.
 Many of them are serious, but don't get caught up in each one individually, some are just friends having a laugh at my expense.
 I'm okay with that.